newrelic/node-newrelic/README.md

 ### New Relic features available for other platforms not yet in Node.js

 * cross-application tracing (depends on RUM)
-* custom parameters, metrics and instrumentation
+* custom metrics and instrumentation
 * slow SQL traces and explain plans
 * garbage collector instrumentation
 * thread profiling